gepstein23/PokerHighHandSimulator/README.md

 | -sfp,--shouldFilterPreflop            | If this option is added, filters players' cards to fold pre-flop if they are not within an individually-randomly-assigned VPIP between 10% and 50% *[NOT YET IMPLEMENTED]* |
 | -nlhrl,--includeNlhRiverLikelihood    | If this option is added, terminates NLH hands early if likely to fold IRL *[NOT YET IMPLEMENTED]*             |## Results

-### Known Limitations
-1) No accurate comparisons/ranking for PokerHands below Flushes (not needed for this simulation)

 ### Testing
 See [PokerHighHandSimulatorTests.java](https://github.com/gepstein23/PokerHighHandSimulator/blob/master/test/PokerHighHandSimulatorTests.java) and [PokerHighHandSimulatorTests_results.txt](https://github.com/gepstein23/PokerHighHandSimulator/blob/master/results/PokerHighHandSimulatorTests_results.txt)